Available Lab Equipment

 ||Student used Data notebook less than 25% of the time.

 Lab write-ups will generally be collected the class after a lab write-up is assigned.
 They will be graded according to the Lab Report Guidelines document.
 You will be told before turning it in what sections will be graded.
 Generally, every lab will have a data notebook grade, a data collection grade and a data processing grade.
-When I collect lab write-ups, you can tear out your hand written data to staple with the rest of your typed lab report.
+When I collect lab write-ups, you will place the typed portion into the lab notebook where the data is located.

 See above for links to lab guidelines documents and checklist.